2/14th Battalion (Australia): Kokoda Track

 The rest of the 2/14th Battalion arrived on 28 August amidst continuing fighting, bringing with them a 3 in mortar for indirect fire support.
-The 39th Battalion then moved to the rear, but remained in support of the 2/14th in order to help repel the next wave of the Japanese attack.
+The 39th Battalion then moved to the rear, but remained in support of the 2/14th to help repel the next wave of the Japanese attack.
 By 29 August, the Japanese had about six battalions around Isurava, and in the morning fresh attacks succeeded in breaking into the 2/14th's position with 'C' Company, on the battalion's right, being forced to give ground.
 With the situation critical, the Australians launched a counter-attack.
 As a part of this attack, Private Bruce Kingsbury charged the Japanese, firing his Bren light machine gun from the hip, killing at least 30 of them and forcing others to withdraw.
 Although Kingsbury was subsequently killed by a sniper, his actions allowed the Australians to briefly regain their positions and later he was posthumously awarded the Victoria Cross, Australia's highest military decoration.
 Further attacks during the day, however, forced the battalion to fall back 1 km down the track.

 On 30 August, the Japanese began threatening the 2/14th's left flank from the high ground situated there, and as another attack put the battalion's rear in jeopardy, the battalion was forced to give more ground.
 At this point, the brigade commander, Brigadier Arnold Potts, authorised a withdrawal to Alola.
 With the Japanese pressing against their rear guard, over the course of the following fortnight, the battalion fought a series of delaying actions and fighting withdrawals towards Ioribaiwa and Imita Ridge.
 By the time it reached Imita Ridge, the 2/14th was so depleted that it was amalgamated with the 2/16th Battalion to form a composite battalion of just over 300 men, and as the 21st Brigade prepared to make a final stand, the battalions of the 25th Brigade arrived to relieve them.
 Following this, the composite battalion was withdrawn from the line on 16 September.
 The 2/14th Battalion had begun the Kokoda campaign with 546 men, but upon arriving at Uberi, where they had been placed in reserve, there were only 88 men available, of whom only three were officers.
 Casualties were high, with 110 men being killed in action, with two more dying of their wounds and another four being killed in accidents.
 A further 132 were also wounded.